Did you ever wonder where that tall pointy thing came from? The history of the Eiffel Tower starts with a humiliating military defeat.

 The Commune fought battles with the central French goverment, causing further deaths and hardship in Paris before the Commune was defeated.

 The history of the Eiffel Tower?… Well, subsequently, in the 1870s, France was struggling to regain its pride, its stability, to understand its place in the world.
-Just before the Franco-Prussian War, in 1867, Napoleion III had held the Exposition Universelle (international exposition) in Paris on the Champs de Mars, with dozens of nations participating.
+Before the Franco-Prussian War, in 1867, Napoleion III had commissioned the Exposition Universelle on the Champs de Mars to show off the glory of modern France and his empire.
+Dozens of nations participated.

 After the war, in 1878, in an attempt to bolster its flagging spirits, France held another Exposition Universelle on the Champs de Mars.
-Results were good, spirits flagged a little less.
-So, a grande exposition was planned for 1889 to celebrate the 100th anniversary of the French Revolution.
+Results were good, spirits raised a little, so, a Grande Exposition was planned for 1889 to celebrate the 100th anniversary of the French Revolution.

 The organizing committee decided that what was needed was a grand landmark to celebrate France and its revolution.
 And — here's where the history of the Eiffel Tower comes in — an engineer named Gustave Eiffel had an idea…